Itch-E and Scratch-E: History

 In 1991 Itch-E and Scratch-E were formed in Sydney by Paul Mac (as Itch-E) on keyboards and samples (ex-Smash Mac Mac, The Lab) and Andy Rantzen (as Scratch-E) also on keyboards and samples (ex-Pelican Daughters).
-Their name refers to United States carton show, The Simpsons characters, Itchy and Scratchy, as well as the drug, ecstasy or E. According to Jody Macgregor of AllMusic the name "certainly suggests that the idea of forming a techno duo started as a laugh."
+Their name refers to United States cartoon show, The Simpsons characters, Itchy and Scratchy, as well as the drug, ecstasy or E. According to Jody Macgregor of AllMusic the name "certainly suggests that the idea of forming a techno duo started as a laugh."
 The duo were often joined for live shows by Sheriff "Dub Man" Lindo.

 They initially performed a techno sound which drew on early bleep techno as well as influenced by fellow Sydney-based, Severed Heads (Tom Ellard of that group had helped produce an album by Mac's earlier band, The Lab, which was never released).
 The melodic influence of Mac, trained in classical music, gave them a distinctive sound which eventually led to pop success.
 One of their demos led to the band signing with Volition Records' label, Second Nature.
 Their debut mini-album, Irritable, was released in August 1992.

 The group released the album Itch-E Kitch-E Koo in October 1993.
 It was recorded at two Sydney studios, The Lab and Masking Tapes, with Mac and Rantzen as producers.
 Kristian Hatton of Haarp Media, in July 2015, listed the album as one of his Top 100 Albums in Niche Electronic Music, and explained "[it] showed that electronic music in our country – although always influenced by America and Europe – could gain attention from a mainstream audience despite being from the underground."

 The lead single from the album, "Sweetness and Light", was released in May 1994, and was co-written with Justin Brandis (of Pelican Daughters).
 It became their best-known work, and peaked at #65 on the ARIA Singles Chart.
 At that time grunge was more popular than rave music: "grunge was introspective and depressive, rave was quite the opposite.
 It was still gritty, but its core message was utopian: peace, love and unity."
 The track was listed in twenty-first place on the Triple J Hottest 100, 1994.
 At the ARIA Music Awards of 1995 they won the inaugural Best Dance Release category.
 When Mac accepted he declared "We'd like to thank all of Sydney's ecstasy dealers, without whom this award would not be possible."
 Although this was bleeped out of the TV broadcast, a sponsor of the awards, the National Drug Offensive, withdrew their funding.